Nikola Corporation: Nikola Tre

 In November 2018, the company unveiled a Nikola Tre hydrogen-powered semi-truck concept aimed at the European market.
 The hydrogen ICE Tre was also stated to be targeted for the Australian and Asian markets.
 Nikola said the Tre concept was to have 500 to 1000 hp and a range of 500 to 1200 km.
-Former CEO Trevor Milton stated in 2018 that production was planned to begin at the same time as the US truck versions, which was then thought to be 2022–2023.
+Then CEO Trevor Milton stated in 2018 that production was planned to begin at the same time as the US truck versions, which was then thought to be 2022–2023.

 In November 2019, the company unveiled a Nikola Tre electric truck concept (a rebadged version of the Iveco S-Way) that would also be aimed at the European market, just as the original hydrogen Tre had been.
 In July 2021, the company restated that they intend to deliver the first production Nikola Tre battery electric trucks later in 2021.
 The Tre was delivered to the Port of Los Angeles in December 2021.
 It has a 753 kWh battery pack, rechargeable from 10 to 80% in 120 minutes at 240 kW.
 California qualified the Tre for its HVIP program in January 2022 at up to $120,000, and New York at up to $185,000.

 The first customer delivery of the Nikola Tre was made in April 2022, with 11 vehicles being delivered.

 At the end of 2023, Nikola had delivered 209 units of the Nikola Tre, however all delivered units were subjected to a recall due to a potential leak in the coolant circuit of the battery pack.
 Following the recall, by October 2024, 78 of those 209 delivered Nikola Tre units were back on the road.